 The walk between Braka and Manang is easy along the road.
 The only thing is we have to dodge the occasional vehicle coming towards us.

 We enjoy the scenery around us in the valley.
-Steep mountains on each side, snow capped peaks and nearby paddocks fill of dressed up yaks.
-This is certainly one of the more livelier destinations on the Annapurna Circuit and is fill of memorable sights.
+Steep mountains on each side, snow-capped peaks and nearby paddocks fill with dressed up yaks.
+This is certainly one of the more livelier destinations on the Annapurna Circuit and is full of memorable sights.

 From Manang you have some of the most incredible sights on the trail.
 With views of Annapurna III and Gangapurna right above the town, as well as the gorgeous looking Gangapurna glacier which seems so close.
 This glacier is massive as well stretching over some several hundred meters.